apache/mxnet/docs/api/symbolic-node.rst

    :param num_args: Number of inputs to be concated.
    :type num_args: int, required

+   :param dim: the dimension to be concated.
+   :type dim: int, optional, default='1'

    :param Base.Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.

    :return: the constructed :class:`SymbolicNode`.